Patrick Medrano Sculpture in “True North” Exhibit

 “True North” Sculpture Exhibit in Houston

 These sculptures could be found between 4th and 18th street just north of Interstate 10.
-They drew interested crowds of visitors along with local residents who were used to exercising and walking their dogs in this scenic area.
+They drew enthusiastic crowds of visitors along with residents who were used to exercising and walking their dogs in this scenic area.

 Row, Row, Row Your Boat

 The oversized paddles exiting from the openings of the proportionately smaller building sitting atop the oars is a whimsical piece by artist Patrick Medrano.

 It reminded me of taking a rowboat out on Okauchee Lake in Wisconsin as well as one in Minnesota many years ago when I felt the freedom of moving through the gentle lapping waves of pristine clear water by propelling the boat forward using my energy to move the boat this direction or that.